Tyrn/wei/the-insider-en.typ

      Bemish flushed.
 His  ignorance of everything  related to Weian  history was  practically absolute, it could only compare to  his ignorance  of Earth history.
-If anything was of  interest to him  on this  planet - it  was the budget  deficit size or  the central bank  interest rate.
+If anything was of  interest to him  on this  planet---it  was the budget  deficit size or  the central bank  interest rate.
 The central  bank interest rate did not depend on history in any way.